-Abstract: I study the dynamics of asset prices in an economy in which investors choose whether to hold diversified or concentrated portfolios of risky assets.
-The latter are valuable, as they increase the productivity of the corresponding enterprises.
-I capture the tradeoff between risk sharing and productivity gains by introducing what I call “active capital": people who participate in such investments are restricted in their outside opportunities but receive extra compensation.
-In equilibrium, active and standard capital coexist.
-The willingness to provide active capital is mainly determined by risk considerations.
-Therefore, the quantity of active capital fluctuates jointly with risk premia, amplifying their variations.
-As a consequence, the price of volatility risk exposure can be large and return volatility is mainly induced by fluctuations in future expected returns.
-These results are particularly strong when fundamental volatility is low, because at such time, a large number of concentrated owners are likely to exit their positions and sell off their assets.
+Abstract: Investors can choose to hold diversified or levered, concentrated portfolios of risky assets.
+This paper studies the dynamics of asset prices in an economy in which both investment styles coexist in equilibrium even though all agents are ex-ante identical.
+I capture the tradeoff between risk sharing and productivity gains by introducing what I call “active capital.”
+People who participate in such investments are restricted in their outside opportunities but receive extra compensation for the productivity gains they bring to the corresponding enterprises.
+I show that fluctuations in the quantity of active capital increase the volatility of asset prices relative to a standard economy.
+Not all shocks shift the distribution of ownership: risk considerations determine the willingness to provide active capital, whereas current and expected future economic activity do not play a role.
+Therefore, active capital fluctuates jointly with risk premia, amplifying their variations.
+As a consequence, the price of volatility risk exposure can be large, and return volatility is mainly induced by fluctuations in future expected returns.
+These results are particularly strong when fundamental volatility is low, because at such times, a large number of concentrated owners are likely to exit their positions and sell off their assets.

 Changing Risk: Volatility or Persistence?